GOCOcopenhagen/Handbook/README.md

 ## Git
-By default you should as minimum have a production and a development environment and for most projects you will also need a staging enviroment. *Although, in early stages of a project a production environment might seem overkill.
+By default you should as minimum have a production and a development environment and for most projects you will also need a staging environment. *Although, in early stages of a project a production environment might seem overkill.
 However the team should make the system environment compatible from the beginning.*

 You **MUST ALWAYS** commit your code after finishing a task.
 Before you commit it is important that you **test** the functionality of the part of the system you've worked with. (**TASKS**)

-You should create a brach for each feature.
-After you merge the barch into the development brach it is important that you **test the functionality on the development brach**. (**FEATURES**)
+You should create a branch for each feature.
+After you merge the branch into the development branch it is important that you **test the functionality on the development branch**. (**FEATURES**)

-When merging the development brach into the staging/production enviroment, you should always **test the whole system**. (**EPICS**)
+When merging the development branch into the staging/production environment, you should always **test the whole system**. (**EPICS**)

 ## Security 🛡
-Never ever enclude any .env files, api keys or equvilant
+Never ever include any .env files, api keys or equivalent.

 ## Technical setup